-Why Chumbe Island Coral Park is Africa’s Most Sustainable Hotel
+Why Chumbe Island Coral Park is one of Africa’s Best Sustainable Hotels

 Situated off the coast of Tanzania.
 Chumbe Island Coral Park Ltd is one of the last pristine coral islands in the region.
 In 2011, Chumbe Island became the first Global Ecosphere Retreat (GER)certified Long Run Destination through the Jochen Zeitz Foundation which means that Chumbe strives for the highest standards in sustainability through the balance of conservation and commerce, whilst fostering community development and cultural stewardship.
 We interviewed the Chumbe Island team about their vision, and how they have made a huge impact on environmental preservation in that region.